fbpx

 1. Cost

 Costs for building software include creating, maintaining, and updating the software over time.
 The cost of purchasing software includes the purchase price as well as the costs of licensing and upkeep.
 The cost difference between these two methods can help you determine which is more economical.
 It might make more sense to buy an off-the-shelf solution if the cost of developing the software is prohibitive for your company, and vice versa.
 Don’t forget to include the time it takes to build.
-On average, custom software development usually takes about four to twelve months.
+On average, custom software solution development usually takes about four to twelve months.
 Nevertheless, it’s worth noting that, based on a study conducted by KPMG Information Technology, 85% of software development projects exceed their scheduled timeframe.

 2. Time